xshele01/Digital-electronics-1/Labs/05-counter/README.md

 AN <= b"1111_1110";
 ```

-Sketch of the top layer including both counters (4-bit bidirectional counter 4 and a 16-bit counter):
+Sketch of the top layer including both 4- and 16-bit bidirectional counters:

 ![Sketch of the top layer](Images/top.png)